 Area of Focus Recommendations Mental Health Services Encouraging youth and family participation in mental health services and programs; and Removing the attached stigma Resources for persons aged 19-24 The need for vibrant wraparound services to prevent this population's commitment to the justice system.
-Household preparedness Providing families with the resources necessary to ensure they are adequately prepared for the youth to be received back into the household and successfully maintain that environment.
-Pandemic planning Having a contingency plan in place during a health emergency to accommodate youth at placement facilities.
+Household preparedness are adequately prepared for the youth to be received back in Pandemic planning Having a contingency plan in place during a health emergency to accommodate youth at placement facilities.